AhmedElgarnousy/Advanced_ES_Diploma/Notes/03_BuildingProcess_Toolchain/Toolchain2.md

 **.elf** stands for *E*xecutable and *L*inkable *F*ormat.

-- main.o is in elf format
+- main.o can exist in various formats depending on the operating system and architecture.
+Some of the most common object file formats include: Executable and Linking Format (ELF).
-- elf format is a standard describes a way of organising various elements(data section, ro-data, code, bss, etc )
+- elf format is a standard that describes a way of organizing various elements(data section, ro-data, code, bss, etc)

 #### Other Relocatable Object File Formats